Sunni, Shia, Sufi, Salafist & Wahhabi: What’s The Difference?

 “Roof hafez tomb” by Pentocelo – Own work.
 Licensed under CC BY 3.0 via Wikimedia Commons.

-Sufism can be thought of as Islam’s mystical branch.
+Sufism is considered Islam’s mystical branch.
 Rather than a sect, it’s more of a dimension of Islam, so there are Sufi orders within Shia and Sunni groups.
-Some Sufis contest that Sufism is built purely on the tenets of Islam, others believe its general philosophical vibe actually predates Muhammad and has slowly, over the years, become entwined with Islam.

 Classical Sufi scholars have defined Sufism as: